trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

-# Generating cooking recipes using TensorFlow and LSTM Recurrent Neural Network (step-by-step)
+# Generating cooking recipes using TensorFlow and LSTM Recurrent Neural Network: A step-by-step guide

 ## TL;DR